MaastrichtU-IDS/get-started-with-docker/README.md

 > If you publish your image on DockerHub, you can use [automated build on DockerHub](https://docs.docker.com/docker-hub/builds/).

-> GitHub Actions is still currently evolving quickly, feel free to check if they recommend new way to build and publish containers 🚀
+> GitHub Actions is still currently evolving quickly, feel free to check if they recommend a new way to build and publish containers 🚀

 ---